Barbet Price: How Much Do They Cost in 2026?

 Scam Warning

-Be cautious of Barbet puppies priced significantly below the typical range ($2500–$4000).
-Red flags include sellers who won't let you visit, request wire transfers or gift cards, have multiple breeds available, or cannot provide health clearances.
+Be cautious of Barbet puppies priced significantly below the typical $2500–$4000 range.
+Red flags include sellers who cannot provide health clearances for Hip Dysplasia and Elbow Dysplasia, won't let you visit, request wire transfers or gift cards, or have multiple breeds available.
 Always meet the puppy and at least one parent in person before purchasing.

 Frequently Asked Questions